 Successful fraud requires both a set of skills and a willingness to deliberately target and deceive others.
-The most successful fraudsters have a capacity to look us in the eye, to engage our trust and then betray it without a qualm.
-This capacity is actually quite rare and often associated with personality disorder (or perhaps […]
+The most successful fraudsters have a capacity to look us in the eye, to engage our trust and then betray it without a … Continue reading Scams, Victims, and Scammers

 Let’s call him James, a trader in a City investment bank; young, smartly dressed, confident, and a little impatient.
 He sat across from me in the interview:

 “It’s really important to stay cool.
 For myself, I can say that I really don’t have much emotion while I trade”.

 Half an hour later, as he relaxed a little, the façade had started to crack:

 “Actually the pressure can be horrendous, a trade goes badly wrong, you are staring into black hole, frozen, knowing you should get out but just hoping the market will turn . .
 I rushed off the desk and threw up in the toilet – I was terrified”.

 I gave this talk at the launch of Essentia Analytics, an innovative firm developing software to help fund managers track and improve their susceptibility to behavioural biases.
 Continue reading Emotions and the financial behaviour of professionals.

 Can understanding the psychology of investment behaviour help you outperform the market?
 Probably not, but it can certainly help reduce the probability that you will under-perform the market.
 This matters, because the majority of private investors under-perform.
 One compelling piece … Continue reading Investment, Emotions and the Temple at Delphi*

 And I am a weapon of massive consumption And it’s not my fault it’s how I’m programmed to function Lily Allen, The Fear, 2009 The financial crisis that hit us in 2008 has been analysed in great detail by economists and journalists. … Continue reading Shopping, impulsiveness and weapons of massive consumption